geoschem/integrated_methane_inversion/docs/source/advanced/local-cluster.rst

 If you do not pass a configuration file, ``config.yml`` in the top-level IMI directory will be used.
-That file is set up for running the IMI on AWS by default.
+That file is set up for running the IMI on AWS by default and will not work on local cluster.

 You can also run the IMI with slurm if your local cluster supports this by running: